Who am I?

 What's the deal with my company?

 I created a company called Artii Games LLC, which I use to publish and sell all of the games that I want to commercialize.
-So far, I've developed & published TimeTekker on Steam in June 2018, and plan to finish development on a sequel codenamed "SpaceViking" by August 2018.
+So far, I've developed & published TimeTekker in June 2018, and AstroViking in August 2018.
+Both games are available on Steam.

 Where did I go to college?